kaichaosun/tao/README.md

-# TAO - Transparent Autonomy Origanization
+# TAO - Transparent Autonomous Organization

 Using Substrate to build a blockchain which can land the organisations in reality.